Black Friday - November

 Black Friday

-Black Friday is celebrated in the USA and beyond after Thanksgiving, and it is an amazing day for shopaholics – it’s easy to snatch the maximum discount on goods today.
-Some people wait a whole year for this date to please themselves with something.
+Black Friday is observed in the United States and beyond on the day after Thanksgiving.
+It’s an amazing day for shopaholics—easy to snag the biggest discounts of the year!
+Some people wait all year for this date to treat themselves.

 History

-• Americans do most of their shopping not on Black Friday, but on the Saturday before Christmas.
+• Most Americans do the bulk of their holiday shopping not on Black Friday, but on the Saturday before Christmas—driven by last-minute gift hunters and extended online deals that fill in the gap left by early bird sales.

 Black Friday is observed on the day after Thanksgiving each year.